autobrr/sfvbrr/README.md

 - **Fast**: Blazingly fast checksum verification
 - **Simple**: Easy to use CLI
 - **Portable**: Single binary with no dependencies
-- **Smart**: Detects missing/extra files based on the SFV content and type of release
+- **Smart**: Detects missing/extra files based on the content and type of release
 - **Customizable**: Various options in the config can change the behavior

 ## Quick Start

-After you download the single binary for your arch, store the default configuration/preset from [docs](docs/presets.yaml) in your `~/.config/sfvbrr/` folder:
+Upon the first start, the binary will create a default [configuration](internal/preset/presets.yaml) in your `$HOME/.config/sfvbrr/` folder:

 <details>